naftalic/ddmif/intro.md

 - Benchmark Alpha: Return of a portfolio not linked to its benchmark's risk.
 Formula: $r_P = α + βr_B + ϵ$.
 - CAPM Alpha: Return of a portfolio not linked to the market portfolio's risk.
 Formula: $r_P = α + βr_M + ϵ$.
 - Multi-Factor Alpha: Return of a portfolio not linked to multi-factors' risk.
 Formula: $r_P = α + β_1f_1 +...+β_Kf_K +ϵ$.

+A few remarks:
+- $βr_B$ is the expected or consensus return, which is the part of the portfolio’s return related to the benchmark
+- $α + ϵ$ is the residual return
+- The residual return is all that matters to the quantitative portfolio manager
+- If the benchmark return is positive, it is easy enough to generate higher returns simply by increasing the portfolio’s exposure to the benchmark, but the portfolio manager has not added value.
+- The residual return is the part that represents an increase in return independent of increased direct benchmark exposure.
+- $α$ is the expected value of the residual return
+- $ϵ$, is the deviation of the residual return from its mean (it is assumed that $ϵ$ averages zero).

 Ex-ante Alpha is the expected alpha, and ex-post Alpha is the realized one, obtained through regression of portfolio and benchmark returns.